bhawnarathore/power-bi/README.md

 # power-bi
-Build a dynamic report on mental health analysis using poer bi
+Build a dynamic report on mental health analysis using power bi